 - Call and message securely: Use Signal for end-to-end encrypted messaging and one-to-one calling (group call support coming soon, too!).
 WhatsApp is a popular alternative with end-to-end encryption and support for group calls, however, WhatsApp's parent company, Facebook, is much more nosy about your usage metadata.
 Read our beginner- and security-focused guides for Signal.
 WhatsApp users can learn how to upgrade its security.

 - Use a secure video conferencing platform: There's a lot of competition in the video conferencing space, so we recommend starting with our overview.
 Zoom recently rolled out end-to-end encryption for all users, but you'll have to enable it in your settings first.
-Jitsi Meet isn't end-to-end encrypted, but provides a free service for ephemeral meeting rooms.
+Jitsi Meet, a free service for ephemeral meeting rooms, also supports end-to-end encryption for those users that enable it at the start of the meeting.

 - Consider an end-to-end encrypted alternative to Slack (or Microsoft Teams): Use Wire as a secure alternative for team messaging and voice/video calls.
 Learn how to get started.